Credible takeaways

 Normally, rate caps follow a sequence of a first adjustment, subsequent adjustments, and a lifetime cap.
 One of the most common cap structures is the 2/2/5 cap.
 Here’s how the 2/2/5 cap structure works:

-• Initial adjustment cap: Your initial adjustment, represented by the first number, is the first time the lender adjusts the rate following the end of the 10-year fixed term.
-In the case of the 2/2/5 cap, the rate can’t be more than two percentage points higher than your initial mortgage rate, no matter how much interest rates have increased since you got your home loan.
+- Initial adjustment cap: Your initial adjustment, represented by the first number, is the first time the lender adjusts the rate following the end of the 10-year fixed term.
+In the case of the 2/2/5 cap, the rate can’t be more than 2 percentage points higher than your initial mortgage rate, no matter how much interest rates have increased since you got your home loan.

-• Subsequent adjustment cap: Each year, there’ll be another adjustment to your rate.
+- Subsequent adjustment cap: Each year, there’ll be another adjustment to your rate.
 The cap for this adjustment is indicated by the second number.
-With the 2/2/5 cap, every subsequent adjustment made can’t exceed two percentage points over the previous rate.
+With the 2/2/5 cap, every subsequent adjustment made can’t exceed 2 percentage points over the previous rate.

-• Lifetime cap: Finally, the last number in your cap structure represents the total lifetime cap, based on your initial rate.
-In the 2/2/5 example, the interest rate can never be higher than five percentage points above your first rate.
+- Lifetime cap: Finally, the last number in your cap structure represents the total lifetime cap, based on your initial rate.
+In the 2/2/5 example, the interest rate can never be higher than 5 percentage points above your first rate.

 Loan terms

-As you look to get a mortgage, remember that 10/1 ARM loans often have an overall term of 15 or 30 years.
+As you shop for a mortgage, remember that 10/1 ARM loans often have an overall term of 15 or 30 years.
 So, you’ll enjoy a fixed rate for 10 years, and then, depending on the term, your rate will change annually for the remaining five or 20 years.

 Pros and cons of a 10/1 ARM